Bg

 A:

-Yes, most toddlers this age are capable of sleeping through the night without parental assistance or feedings.
-If your toddler has strong independent sleep habits and gets enough calories throughout the day, they’re more likely to sleep 11 - 12 hours without calling out for your assistance.
+Yes, most toddlers this age can sleep through the night without parental assistance or feedings.
+If your toddler has strong independent sleep habits and gets enough calories throughout the day, they’re more likely to sleep 10 - 12 hours without calling out for your assistance.

 Q: How often do 23 month old babies sleep?